 Depending on where you put information like languages spoken, GPA totals, etc., this extra information can erroneously end up as part of your contact information, or even in the name of your alma mater.

 To test out what happened to volunteer and secondary jobs, we gave our test applicant a job as a dog walker, and….

 …it came up as their primary (and current) employer.

-Now, this may not seem like a big deal because George’s job experience is right below this, but for employers who generally skim resumes, this setup does not make it apparent that this person has three previous positions in a customer support role.
+Now, this may not seem like a big deal because George’s job experience is right below this, but for employers who, on average, spend 6 seconds reading a resume, this setup does not make it apparent that this person has three previous positions in a customer support role.
 Furthermore, depending on the job board and how detailed application previews are, a hiring manager might pass on George’s application based on what they (don’t) see.